With Treatment

 Services provided:

-Penfield Addiction Ministries Union Point Campus is a heroin rehab center in Union Point, Georgia, 30669 zip code.
+Penfield Addiction Ministries Union Point Campus is an inpatient heroin rehab center in Union Point, GA, 30669 zip code.

 Address: 1061 Mercer Circle, Union Point, GA 30669 in Greene County